Open Science

 • To enhance infrastructure, revise contributing guidelines and to support community building of GRASS GIS.

-• The NSF program is aiming at sustainability, not adding features or fix bugs.
+• The NSF program is aiming at improving sustainability, not sustaining the project, adding features, or fixing bugs.

 Discussion questions: Anything surprising in what is funded?
 Why?
 Why not?